raaum/smidgen/README.md

 By definition, the first two numbers in the Fibonacci sequence are either 1 and 1, or 0 and 1, depending on the chosen starting point of the sequence, and each subsequent number is the sum of the previous two.

-In mathematical terms, the sequence Fn of Fibonacci numbers is defined by the recurrence relation.

 ![Fibonacci Formula](/fibonacci/images/fibonacci-formula.png)

+In mathematical terms, the sequence of Fibonacci numbers is defined by the recurrence relation.

 ![Fibonacci Array](/fibonacci/images/fibonacci-array.png)

 ###fibonacci.js